 - 3.1.
-Advice and support for students is available from their Students' Union (Kent Union Advice Centre or CCSU Advice).
+Advice and support for students is available from their Students' Union (Kent Students' Union Advice Service or CCSU Advice).
 Students considering an appeal are strongly encouraged to contact the Students' Union at the earliest opportunity to discuss their submission.
 Students may also wish to seek support from within the School from their Personal Academic Tutor/Clinical Academic Tutor or the Student Life and Guidance Team.
-Advice on the procedure itself can also be sought from the Student Procedures and Quality Officer and Quality Assurance and Compliance Office. - 3.2.
+Advice on the procedure itself can also be sought from the KMMS Student Procedures and Quality Officer and/or the Appeals, Conduct and Complaints Office. - 3.2.
 Appeals are not legal proceedings and legal representation at an Appeal Review hearing (see section 22) would only be appropriate in very exceptional circumstances.
 The involvement of a legal representative has the potential to change the nature of the procedure or delay the process.
 However, if a student asks to use a legal representative, the University will carefully consider whether it would be reasonable in the circumstances of the case to allow them to do so.